What is it?

 While reviving a name last used by Suzuki a decade or so ago, the new Ignis is a world away from the odd, jacked-up supermini that was its predecessor.
 This is a small crossover, with lots of style and surprising interior space.

 Suzuki’s reputation for effective small cars is well established and the Ignis looks to take this on a step.
 It is the second car, after the Baleno hatch, to use the new platform unveiled under the brand’s ‘Suzuki Next 100’ strategy in 2015.
-The architecture achieves the twin goals of increased rigidity, up by 10 per cent on previous Suzuki models, and reduced weight, the lightest Ignis weighing in at a mere 810kg.
+The architecture achieves the twin goals of increased rigidity, up by 10% on previous Suzuki models, and reduced weight, the lightest Ignis weighing in at a mere 810kg.

 The exterior styling is funky, looking purposeful and muscular as crossovers are expected to.